 To top it all, this spinach and mushroom pasta turned out to be quite versatile, too.
 You could definitely eat this creamy pasta loaded with vegetables as a stand-alone, meatless dish.
 It also makes a surprisingly great side dish for a grilled steak, pork or chicken.
 In fact, this pasta recipe happens to combine all of my 4 favorite sides for steak in one: mushrooms, creamed spinach, caramelized onions, and creamy pasta with cheese.

 So, feel free to eat this pasta as a stand-alone meatless dinner or add a piece of grilled steak, pork, or chicken.

 How to make Creamy Mushroom Spinach Pasta with Caramelized Onions

-Next, add heavy cream, milk, Parmesan cheese and salt to the vegetables mixture.
+4) Next, add heavy cream, milk, Parmesan cheese and salt to the vegetable mixture.

 Tips for making pasta sauce super creamy

 Does your cream sauce clump as you’re trying to make it?
 Or, does the sauce separate in the process?
 Here is how to avoid and fix all these problems: